electron-vite/electron-vite-react/README.md

 ## 🚨 Be aware

 This template integrates Node.js API to the renderer process by default.
-If you want to follow **Electron Security Concerns** you might want to disable this feauture.
-You will need to expose needed API by yourself.
+If you want to follow **Electron Security Concerns** you might want to disable this feature.
+You will have to expose needed API by yourself.

 To get started, remove the option as shown below.
 This will [modify the Vite configuration and disable this feature](https://github.com/electron-vite/vite-plugin-electron/tree/main/packages/electron-renderer#config-presets-opinionated).